ChimaraO/ChimaraO/README.md

-- 👋 Hi, I’m @ChimaraO
+ 👋 Hi, I’m Chi
-- 👀 I’m interested in coding proficiently
+ 👀 I’m interested in programming and creating projects that interest me.
-- 🌱 I’m currently learning C++
+ 🌱 I’m currently learning C++ and HTML
-- 💞️ I’m looking to collaborate on a Python Project
-- 📫 How to reach me, email: chimara78@gmail.com
+ 💞️ I’m looking to collaborate on any basic HTML/C++ project 📫 How to reach me --> email: chimaragirl@gmail.com